 |Site Name||Current Bonus||U.S.||Visit Site|

 |4||100% Max $2,500||Visit Site

 |5||100% Max $300||Visit Site

 Is It Legal To Bet On Virtual Sports In the United States?

 Yes, betting on virtual sports is legal in the USA, and there are many options available to interested bettors.
 Unfortunately, brick-and-mortar betting lounges don’t offer virtual sports (or even eSports) in most areas of the United States.
 But that’s okay, because offshore betting sites have all these games on the front page, and joining is fast, free, and legal.

-Because there are no federal sports betting laws that forbid placing a wager with a sportsbook operating from a jurisdiction outside of the USA, no laws are being broken when doing so (though WA and CT bar online gambling, even if they don’t enforce these mandates).
+Because there are no federal sports betting laws that forbid placing a wager with a sportsbook operating from a jurisdiction outside of the USA, no laws are being broken when doing so (though WA bars online gambling, even if they don’t enforce these mandates).

 Just navigate to one of our top USA online sportsbooks and find the most advantageous and competitive virtual sports betting lines for American sports fans to wager on, taking care to shop around to find the sites that offer your favorite simulated sports markets.

 Where Can I Bet On Virtual Sports In The USA?

 Gamblers within the United States have an abundance of options when it comes to betting on virtual sports.
 One option is to visit a regional land-based sportsbook that offers betting lines on virtual sports.
 But good luck finding one of those!